 Dugan Slovenski, director and 'Camp Mom', is a mother of three boys.
 She is "outnumbered, but not outsmarted".
 She is an experienced SAT tutor and former high school math teacher.

-Paul Slovenski, waterfront director, is the Athletic Director at Noble High School in Maine.
+Paul Slovenski, waterfront director, is the assistant athletic director at Noble High School in Maine.
 Paul has years of experience supervising waterfront activities to ensure maximum safety.

 Dave Slovenski, program director, is a graduate of Princeton University where he held the Ivy League Pole Vault record and ran the school dodgeball tournament.
 Dave coached track & field at the Rensselaer Polytechnic Institute before teaching math, physics, and robotics at Choate Rosemary Hall and then Franklin Road Academy.
 When he’s not at camp, Dave lives in Nashville, TN with his wife Ieva.